nicole-dwenger/cdsvisual-mnistclassification/README.md

-# 4: Image Classification

-> Classifying MNIST data using a Logistic Regression Classifier and a Neural Network Classifier.\
+# MNIST Classification using Logistic Regression and a Neural Network

 > [Methods](#methods) | [Repository Structure](#repository-structure) | [Usage](#usage) | [Results and Disucssion](#results-and-discussion) |

 The purpose of this project was to evaluate and compare the performance of two classification models on the MNIST data.
 A Logistic Regression Classifier and a Neural Network classifier were trained on the MNIST data and evaluated.
 This direcotry contains two scripts, one for each classifier (`lr-mnist.py`, `nn-mnist.py`) and example output metrics in `out/`.
 Optionally, an  unseen image can be provided when running either of the script, to predict its label.